 Insect pollinated fruits and vegetables provide most of the vitamins and minerals we need, and they diversify our diet beyond meat and wind-pollinated grains.
 In the Pacific Northwest pollinator-dependent crops are a mainstay of the economy.
 Pollinators are also directly responsible for many beverages (juices), fibers (cotton, flax), oil crops (canola, sunflower).
 They also are responsible for providing the many beautiful flowering plants and trees which provide spiritual inspiration, better mental health, and improved learning.
 In short, insect-pollinated plants are the basis for our food, well-being, and our economic stability.

-Our pollinator garden will demonstrate how to establish a variety of plants with overlapping blooming times to provide foraging throughout the seasons using a combination of both native and non-natives trees and shrubs Plants will be chosen that require minimal care once established.
-Plants will be planted in flower groupings (clumps) of rounded blocks to minimize weeds and to localize the pollinator flight range.
-Adjacent gardens will supply nearby habitat patches and provide nesting habitat.
-The garden will feature plant diversity using eight or more species, resemble natural native plant communities, bloom time succession from spring, summer and fall, native grasses, nonnative perennials and ornamentals, including common garden herbs.
+Our pollinator garden demonstrates how to establish a variety of plants with overlapping blooming times to provide foraging throughout the seasons using a combination of both native and non-natives trees and shrubs Plants are chosen that require minimal care once established.
+Plantings are in flower groupings (clumps) of rounded blocks to minimize weeds and to localize the pollinator flight range.
+Adjacent gardens supply nearby habitat patches and provide nesting habitat.
+The garden features plant diversity using eight or more species, resemble natural native plant communities, bloom time succession from spring, summer and fall, native grasses, nonnative perennials and ornamentals, including common garden herbs.

 A fragrant plant stimulates our senses, lifts our mood, evokes memories, adding to the healing pleasure of nature.
-The Fragrance Garden will offer a four-season palette of fragrant shrubs, vines, annuals and perennials.
-A local horticulture therapist will help us create well-defined spaces and activities that reflect most of the seven universal characteristics of a therapeutic/healing garden.
+The Fragrance Garden offers a four-season palette of fragrant shrubs, vines, annuals and perennials.
+A local horticulture therapist helped us with plant selections to help support activities that reflect most of the seven universal characteristics of a therapeutic/healing garden.

 We see this corner of the larger garden as a welcome “escape” for stressed students and community visitors, a peaceful setting for reflection and learning and, of course, a fun sniffing adventure for kids of all ages!